 Plugins are extensions — not set up in WordPress by default — that add new features to your site.
 WordPress plugins can enhance your site’s functionality, help you achieve the goals you have for your site, and give your website visitors a better user experience.

 Holy Trinity are using the Essentials WordPress package with a company called IONOS.
-We are paying £2 per month for the first year and then £4 thereafter, both excluding VAT.
+They are paying £2 per month for the first year and then £4 thereafter, both excluding VAT.

 To create a rounded image using GIMP